A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 The brown eyes zeroed in on his own.

-"Well, he is now more a liability than ever," Snape spat.
+"He is a liability now more than ever," Snape spat.

 Snape unclenched jaw after a moment.
 "Certainly not."